By: Felicia Cooper, Story Coordinator

-Hawley, Pennsylvania is a town of 1300 people.
+Hawley, PA is a town of 1300 people.
 A borough, really.
-When I was a kid there the mayor, who also worked as a neonatal nurse and delivered my brother, wore a handsewn turn-of-the-century gown, complete with petticoat to lead the Memorial Day Parade and made the front page of the paper for it every year.
+When I was a kid there, the mayor, who also worked as a neonatal nurse and delivered my brother, wore a handsewn turn-of-the-century gown, complete with petticoat, to lead the Memorial Day Parade and made the front page of the paper for it every year.
 The borough was named for Irad Hawley, first president of the Pennsylvania Coal Company.

 We see this kind of grandiose fear in our own folklore and even legends we create for ourselves.
 One that especially holds this playful fear is the tall tree spirits living in the forests between the river and the baseball field.
 Our moms told us that they would jump on our cars if we stayed out past curfew.
 Hawley’s residents in their twenties and thirties will remember the Intermediate School principal waxing poetic about the gravity railroad and the Stourbridge Lion, as Hawley was once a keystone in anthracite coal transport.
 There’s also the Primary School Principal, who spun yarns of stories at Christmas and strangely, on Johnny Appleseed Day each year.
-We cannot hold onto these anymore than we can hide from a comet.
+We cannot hold onto these any more than we can hide from a comet.
 Still we remember them dearly.

-The town has come a long way since its days of harboring a safe haven from Halley’s comet, though I think some of the lessons from that day remain.
-Amidst clamor in newspapers not to use telephones, or to pray extra hard, one claimed that “At any rate there seems little danger to come to us of the earth.
+The town has come a long way since its days of harboring as a safe haven from Halley’s comet, though I think some of the lessons from that day remain.
+Amidst clamor in newspapers not to use telephones, or to pray extra hard, one claimed: “At any rate there seems little danger to come to us of the earth.
 The thing to do is to hold tight, don’t lose courage, and keep your eyes open.”